apache/arrow/docs/source/developers/guide/index.rst

 #. **Run the tests**

-   Run the tests from a terminal for Python
+   We should run the tests to check if everything is working correctly.
+For example, you can run the tests from a terminal for Python

    .. code-block:: console